b-asic-eda/b-asic/docs_sphinx/index.rst

 any improvements.

-In addition to the dependencies that are automatically installed, you will also need a Qt-binding, but you are free to choose from the available Qt5 and Qt6 bindings.
+In addition to the dependencies that are automatically installed, you will also need a Qt-binding, but you are free to choose between PyQt6 and PySide6.
 See `https://gitlab.liu.se/da/B-ASIC <https://gitlab.liu.se/da/B-ASIC>`_ for more info.

 If you use B-ASIC in a publication, please acknowledge it.
 Later on there will be a